Risks for melanoma skin cancer

 Familial atypical multiple mole melanoma (FAMMM) syndrome

-Other hereditary conditions
+Other genetic conditions

 Light-coloured skin, eyes and hair